zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

 1. Obtain the set of name server IP addresses using [Method4] and [Method5] ("Name Server IP").

-2. Create a SOA query for the apex of the *Child Zone* with "rd" flag unset.
+2. Create a SOA query for the apex of the *Child Zone* with RD flag unset.

 3. For each name server in *Name Server IP* do:
    1. Send the SOA query over UDP to the name server.